»Client Count FAQ

 - Q: What are the known client count issues in the auditor tool as well as in the UI/API?

-- Q: Under what conditions can cause the loss of client data?
+- Q: What conditions can cause the loss of client data?

 - Q: How can I disable the counting of client activity?